African-Digital-Academy/Masters-of-Science-in-Data-Engineering/Handson/ReadMe.md

-Masters of Science in Data Engineering,
+Masters of Science in Data Engineering,</br>
-African Digital University, Open Campus
+African Digital University, Open Campus</br>
-HANDS ON PROJECTS
+HANDS ON PROJECTS</br>
-Project 1:
+Project 1:</br>
-Project: Building a Data Warehouse with Amazon Redshift
+Project: Building a Data Warehouse with Amazon Redshift</br>
-Scenario:
+Scenario:</br>
 Assume you are a data engineer working with Amazon, a retail e-commerce company.
 The company wants to build a scalable data warehouse to store and analyze their transactional and customer data.
-As part of the project, you need to set up an Amazon Redshift cluster and design and implement an ETL pipeline to load data into the data warehouse.
-Here are the tasks involved:
-Task: Set up an Amazon Redshift Cluster
-Create an AWS account and set up the necessary permissions and roles.
-Provision an Amazon Redshift cluster with the desired specifications (e.g., node type, number of nodes).
-Configure security groups, VPC settings, and other network configurations.
-Connect to the Amazon Redshift cluster using a SQL client.
-Task: Design the Data Warehouse Schema
-Analyze the data sources and define the data warehouse schema based on the company's reporting and analytics requirements.
-Determine the tables, columns, primary keys, foreign keys, and relationships in the data warehouse schema.
-Normalize or denormalize the schema based on performance considerations and query patterns.
-Task: Extract, Transform, and Load (ETL) Data into Redshift Identify the data sources (e.g., transactional databases, log files, external APIs) and establish connectivity.
-Extract data from the sources using appropriate techniques (e.g., SQL queries, API calls, file ingestion).
-Perform data transformations to clean, validate, and format the data for the target schema.
-Load the transformed data into the corresponding tables in the Redshift cluster.
-Task: Implement Incremental Loading
-Design a mechanism to identify and load only the new or modified data from the source systems since the last data load.
-Implement change data capture (CDC) techniques or use timestamp-based or versioning approaches for incremental loading.
-Schedule and automate the incremental data loading process to ensure regular updates to the data warehouse.
-Task: Optimize Query Performance
-Analyze the query patterns and performance requirements of the reporting and analytics use cases.
-Create appropriate distribution and sort keys on the Redshift tables to optimize query performance.
-Use compression techniques to reduce data storage and improve query execution time.
-Fine-tune the Redshift cluster parameters, such as query concurrency, memory allocation, and workload management settings.
-Task: Implement Data Quality Checks
-Define and implement data quality rules and validation checks to ensure the accuracy and integrity of the loaded data.
-Perform data profiling and anomaly detection to identify data quality issues.
-Develop automated processes to monitor and flag data quality issues and trigger notifications for data remediation.
-Task: Implement Data Retention and Archiving
-Define data retention policies based on regulatory requirements and business needs.
-Design and implement mechanisms to archive or delete obsolete or historical data from the data warehouse.
-Develop processes for data archiving, backup, and disaster recovery to ensure data availability and resilience.
-Task: Build Data Access and Reporting Tools
-Create SQL queries, views, and stored procedures to facilitate data access and reporting.
-Develop dashboards, visualizations, or reporting tools to enable business users to analyze and derive insights from the data warehouse.
-Implement role-based access controls (RBAC) to manage data access and security.
-Task: Monitor and Optimize the Data Warehouse
-Set up monitoring and logging mechanisms to track the performance, usage, and health of the data warehouse.
-Configure alerts and notifications for critical events (e.g., high query latency, storage space utilization).
-Continuously analyze and optimize the data warehouse performance by identifying bottlenecks and making necessary adjustments.
-Task: Document the Data Warehouse Architecture and Processes Prepare comprehensive documentation describing the data warehouse architecture, schema design, ETL processes, and data flow.
-Document the data sources, transformation logic, and data lineage to ensure transparency and ease of maintenance.
-Create user guides and training materials for data analysts, business users, and other stakeholders.

-Project 2:
-Project: Data Exploration and Cleaning
+As part of the project, you need to set up an Amazon Redshift cluster and design and implement an ETL pipeline to load data into the data warehouse. </br>
+Here are the tasks involved:</br>
+Task: Set up an Amazon Redshift Cluster</br>
+Create an AWS account and set up the necessary permissions and roles.</br>
+Provision an Amazon Redshift cluster with the desired specifications (e.g., node type, number of nodes).</br>
+Configure security groups, VPC settings, and other network configurations.</br>
+Connect to the Amazon Redshift cluster using a SQL client.</br>
+Task: Design the Data Warehouse Schema</br>
+Analyze the data sources and define the data warehouse schema based on the company's reporting and analytics requirements.</br>
+Determine the tables, columns, primary keys, foreign keys, and relationships in the data warehouse schema.</br>
+Normalize or denormalize the schema based on performance considerations and query patterns.</br>
+Task: Extract, Transform, and Load (ETL) Data into Redshift</br>
+Identify the data sources (e.g., transactional databases, log files, external APIs) and establish connectivity.</br>
+Extract data from the sources using appropriate techniques (e.g., SQL queries, API calls, file ingestion).</br>
+Perform data transformations to clean, validate, and format the data for the target schema.</br>
+Load the transformed data into the corresponding tables in the Redshift cluster.</br>
+Task: Implement Incremental Loading</br>
+Design a mechanism to identify and load only the new or modified data from the source systems since the last data load.</br>
+Implement change data capture (CDC) techniques or use timestamp-based or versioning approaches for incremental loading.</br>
+Schedule and automate the incremental data loading process to ensure regular updates to the data warehouse.</br>
+Task: Optimize Query Performance</br>
+Analyze the query patterns and performance requirements of the reporting and analytics use cases.</br>
+Create appropriate distribution and sort keys on the Redshift tables to optimize query performance.</br>
+Use compression techniques to reduce data storage and improve query execution time.</br>
+Fine-tune the Redshift cluster parameters, such as query concurrency, memory allocation, and workload management settings.</br>
+Task: Implement Data Quality Checks</br>
+Define and implement data quality rules and validation checks to ensure the accuracy and integrity of the loaded data.</br>
+Perform data profiling and anomaly detection to identify data quality issues.</br>
+Develop automated processes to monitor and flag data quality issues and trigger notifications for data remediation.</br>
+Task: Implement Data Retention and Archiving</br>
+Define data retention policies based on regulatory requirements and business needs.</br>
+Design and implement mechanisms to archive or delete obsolete or historical data from the data warehouse.</br>
+Develop processes for data archiving, backup, and disaster recovery to ensure data availability and resilience.</br>
+Task: Build Data Access and Reporting Tools</br>
+Create SQL queries, views, and stored procedures to facilitate data access and reporting.</br>
+Develop dashboards, visualizations, or reporting tools to enable business users to analyze and derive insights from the data warehouse.</br>
+Implement role-based access controls (RBAC) to manage data access and security.</br>
+Task: Monitor and Optimize the Data Warehouse</br>
+Set up monitoring and logging mechanisms to track the performance, usage, and health of the data warehouse.</br>
+Configure alerts and notifications for critical events (e.g., high query latency, storage space utilization).</br>
+Continuously analyze and optimize the data warehouse performance by identifying bottlenecks and making necessary adjustments.</br>
+Task: Document the Data Warehouse Architecture and Processes</br>
+Prepare comprehensive documentation describing the data warehouse architecture, schema design, ETL processes, and data flow.</br>
+Document the data sources, transformation logic, and data lineage to ensure transparency and ease of maintenance.</br>
+Create user guides and training materials for data analysts, business users, and other stakeholders.</br>

+Project 2: </br>
+Project: Data Exploration and Cleaning</br>
 Assume you are a data engineer working with Netflix.
-You are supposed to:
+You are supposed to:</br>
-Acquire a dataset of your choice (e.g., CSV, JSON, Excel).
+Acquire a dataset of your choice (e.g., CSV, JSON, Excel).</br>
-Explore the dataset to understand its structure and contents.
+Explore the dataset to understand its structure and contents.</br>
-Clean the data by handling missing values, duplicates, and outliers.
+Clean the data by handling missing values, duplicates, and outliers.</br>
-Document your findings and the steps taken to clean the data.
+Document your findings and the steps taken to clean the data.</br>
-Full project:
+Full project:</br>
-Project Description:
+Project Description:</br>
 As a data engineer working with Netflix, your task is to acquire a dataset of your choice and perform data exploration and cleaning to ensure the dataset is suitable for analysis and processing.
-The goal is to understand the structure and contents of the dataset, handle missing values, duplicates, and outliers, and document the steps taken to clean the data.
+The goal is to understand the structure and contents of the dataset, handle missing values, duplicates, and outliers, and document the steps taken to clean the data.</br>
-Acquire the Dataset:
+Acquire the Dataset:</br>
 Choose a dataset that aligns with the objectives of the project.
 The dataset can be in various formats such as CSV, JSON, Excel, or any other commonly used format.
-Ensure that the dataset contains sufficient data points to perform meaningful analysis.
+Ensure that the dataset contains sufficient data points to perform meaningful analysis.</br>
-Explore the Dataset:
+Explore the Dataset:</br>
 Start by exploring the dataset to gain an understanding of its structure and contents.
-This includes:
+This includes:</br>
 a.
-Checking the dimensions of the dataset (number of rows and columns).
+Checking the dimensions of the dataset (number of rows and columns).</br>
 b.
-Examining the column names and their meanings.
+Examining the column names and their meanings.</br>
 c.
-Reviewing the data types of each column (e.g., numerical, categorical, date).
+Reviewing the data types of each column (e.g., numerical, categorical, date).</br>
 d.
-Analyzing the summary statistics of numerical columns (e.g., mean, median, min, max).
+Analyzing the summary statistics of numerical columns (e.g., mean, median, min, max).</br>
 e.
-Identifying any potential data quality issues or inconsistencies.
+Identifying any potential data quality issues or inconsistencies.</br>
-Handle Missing Values:
+Handle Missing Values:</br>
 Missing values can affect the accuracy of analysis and modeling.
-Address missing values by:
+Address missing values by:</br>
 a.
-Identifying columns with missing values and understanding the reasons for their absence.
+Identifying columns with missing values and understanding the reasons for their absence.</br>
 b.
 Deciding on an appropriate strategy to handle missing values based on the nature of the data and the analysis goals.
-Common approaches include:
+Common approaches include:</br>
-Removing rows or columns with a high percentage of missing values.
+Removing rows or columns with a high percentage of missing values.</br>
-Imputing missing values using techniques such as mean, median, mode, or advanced imputation methods.
+Imputing missing values using techniques such as mean, median, mode, or advanced imputation methods.</br>
-Deal with Duplicates:
+Deal with Duplicates:</br>
 Duplicate records can skew analysis results and lead to biased conclusions.
-Handle duplicates by:
+Handle duplicates by:</br>
 a.
-Identifying duplicate records based on key columns or a combination of columns.
+Identifying duplicate records based on key columns or a combination of columns.</br>
 b.
-Deciding on a strategy to handle duplicates, such as removing duplicates or aggregating duplicate records if necessary.
+Deciding on a strategy to handle duplicates, such as removing duplicates or aggregating duplicate records if necessary.</br>
-Address Outliers:
+Address Outliers:</br>
 Outliers can significantly impact statistical analysis and modeling.
-Take steps to address outliers by:
+Take steps to address outliers by:</br>
 a.
-Identifying numerical columns where outliers may exist.
+Identifying numerical columns where outliers may exist.</br>
 b.
-Understanding the context of the data and the potential reasons for outliers.
+Understanding the context of the data and the potential reasons for outliers.</br>
 c.
-Deciding on an appropriate approach to address outliers, such as capping/extending values or using statistical techniques.
+Deciding on an appropriate approach to address outliers, such as capping/extending values or using statistical techniques.</br>
-Document the Findings and Data Cleaning Steps:
+Document the Findings and Data Cleaning Steps:</br>
 Document your observations, insights, and the steps taken to clean the data.
 This documentation is essential for reproducibility, transparency, and collaboration with other stakeholders.
-Include details about the data exploration process, identified issues, and the methods used to clean the data.
+Include details about the data exploration process, identified issues, and the methods used to clean the data.</br>
-Deliverables:
+Deliverables:</br>
 i.
-Acquired dataset suitable for analysis. ii.
+Acquired dataset suitable for analysis.</br>
+ii.
 Explored dataset with a clear understanding of its structure and contents. iii.
 Cleaned dataset with missing values, duplicates, and outliers addressed. iv.
 Documented findings and steps taken to clean the data.